Production AI is Terrifying (And How to Fix It)

 The PIIDetector scans for common patterns before they reach your model or get written to storage:

-import { PIIDetector } from '@mastra/core/processors';
+import { Agent } from '@mastra/core/agent';import { BatchPartsProcessor, PIIDetector } from '@mastra/core/processors';

-export const privateAgent = new Agent({ id: 'privacy-first-assistant', name: 'privacy-first-assistant', instructions: 'You are a helpful assistant that never stores personal information.', model: openai('gpt-5'), inputProcessors: [ new PIIDetector({ id: 'pii-detector', model: openai('gpt-5-nano'), detectionTypes: ['email', 'phone', 'credit-card', 'ssn'], threshold: 0.6, strategy: 'redact', redactionMethod: 'mask', // Replace with [REDACTED] instructions: 'Detect and mask personally identifiable information', }), ],});You can choose to redact (replace with [REDACTED]), hash, or block entirely.
-The processor runs on both input and output, so you’re covered even if the model somehow generates sensitive data in its response.
+export const privateAgent = new Agent({ id: 'privacy-first-assistant', name: 'privacy-first-assistant', instructions: 'You are a helpful assistant that never stores personal information.', model: 'openai/gpt-5.5', inputProcessors: [ new PIIDetector({ model: GUARDRAIL_MODEL, detectionTypes: ['email', 'phone', 'credit-card', 'ssn'], threshold: 0.6, strategy: 'redact', redactionMethod: 'mask', instructions: 'Detect and mask personally identifiable information', lastMessageOnly: true, }), ], outputProcessors: [ new BatchPartsProcessor({ batchSize: 10 }), new PIIDetector({ model: GUARDRAIL_MODEL, strategy: 'redact', redactionMethod: 'mask', }), ],});You can choose to redact, hash, remove, replace with typed placeholders, or block entirely.
+PIIDetector is a hybrid processor: put it in inputProcessors, outputProcessors, or both depending on where the risk lives.
+For streamed output, batch chunks before running heavier classifiers so you are not paying for a separate LLM check on every tiny token drip.

 3. Content Moderation